 is the founder of Art Customs, an LA-based design and fabrication house specializing in everything from large scale, interactive sustainable sculptures to innovative costume and commercial prop design.
 Robin’s work has appeared in festivals, commercials, TV shows and music videos, with clients ranging from EDC and Coachella to Snoop Dogg and Twitter.
 Robin has been an artist mentor on multiple TRASHformation programs and helped develop our art based programs.

 Board of Directors

 Stephanie Spehar, BOARD PRESIDENT

 Stephanie holds a PhD in Anthropology from NYU.
 She’s currently the Sustainability Leadership Fellow at the University of Wisconsin, Oshkosh, as well as the Sustainability Coordinator for the new general education program.
 She is on the forefront of sustainability & education research.
 She designs curriculum for programs that incorporate current and effective sustainable arts practices for students and communities.

-is a muralist, painter and sculptor.
+NiNo is a muralist, painter and sculptor.
 His background is in graphic design and design production for television and film.
-For several years he was a Design Producer for NBC’s American Dream Builders, and in 2014 he was part of the team that installed Pae White’s “Woven Walk” at LAX International.
-“My ultimate goal is to inspire others to continue creating and dreaming big,” says Nino.
-Nino just completed his first Burning Man art piece, called “Got Framed!“
+He is currently the art director for Ricky Martin’s international music tour.
+He has also acted as Design Producer for NBC’s American Dream Builders, and in 2014 he was part of the team that installed Pae White’s “Woven Walk” at LAX International.
+Nino was the first Puerto Rican Artist to receive a Burning Man Honoraria Grant for his 32′ sculpture, MÚCARO in 2017.